matthias-reis/carda-gatsby/content/articles/2023/11/unverkalt-a-lump-of-death-a-chaos-of-dead-lovers-en.md

 languageLink: /2023/11/unverkalt-a-lump-of-death-a-chaos-of-dead-lovers/
 ---

 **Three years after the release of their debut album, Unverkalt have now finished their second full-length, "A Lump of Death: A Chaos of Dead Lovers".
 You remember: The five-piece post-rock project from Athens with beautiful vocals that likes to mix elements of doom, post-metal and avant-garde rock into their songs.
-"A Lump of Death: A Chaos of Dead Lovers" will be released on 20 November.
+"A Lump of Death: A Chaos of Dead Lovers" will be released on November 20th.
 You can get a taste of it here**.

 Since the release of "L'origine du Monde" in 2020 and [my interview with the band](/2021/01/unverkalt-interview-en/) two years ago, the Unverkalt members had a lot on their plates, including moving to Berlin with the entire band.